plomino/PlominoDoc/docs/features.rst

 ``TotalAmount`` field::

     if plominoDocument.TotalAmount>1000:
-        return 'The total amount must be under 1000 euros`
+        return 'The total amount must be under 1000 euros'
     else:
-        return '`
+        return ''

 If you need to compare the submitted values to the currently stored state of the document, you need to look up the stored document first::